EMD F59PH

 The EMD F59PH is a four-axle 3000 hp B-B diesel-electric locomotive built by General Motors Electro-Motive Division from 1988 to 1994.
 A variant, the F59PHI, was produced from 1994 to 2001.
 The F59PH was originally built for GO Transit commuter operation in the Toronto region.
 Metrolink in Southern California also purchased a fleet for its 1992 launch.
 The streamlined F59PHI was designed for Amtrak California intercity service.
 A total of 72 F59PH and 83 F59PHI locomotives were built.

-F59PH
+Design

+Based on the GP59, the locomotives had a turbocharged EMD 12-710G3A, a 12-cylinder, two-stroke diesel engine (prime mover).
+Head end power was supplied by a separate diesel generator.

+The F59PHI is a variant with a fully enclosed streamlined carbody.
+Like the F59PH, the F59PHI is equipped with a secondary electrical generator – rated between 500 and 750 kW – for HEP.

+History

 Between May 1988 and May 1994, 72 F59PH locomotives were built for two commuter transit railroads: GO Transit of Toronto and Metrolink of Los Angeles.
-Based on the GP59, the locomotives had a turbocharged EMD 12-710G3A, a 12-cylinder, two-stroke Diesel engine (prime mover).
-Head end power was supplied by a separate diesel generator.

 GO Transit began retiring its F59PH locomotives in 2008 in favor of newer MPI MPXpress locomotives.
 Most were purchased by other operators including Exo (10 locomotives), Metra (3), NCDOT (11) for use on the Piedmont, and Trinity Railway Express (7).
 Five of the NCDOT units were rebuilt into cab control units without prime movers.

 Seven Metrolink units were rebuilt as F59PHR.
 The non-rebuilt Metrolink locomotives were retired by 2020.
 Five of those were purchased by NCDOT in 2018.
+Metrolink donated F59PHR No. 851 to the Fullerton Train Museum in January 2026.